 Most children on the SEND register are accommodated at 'SEN Support' (SENS).
 These children have targets, which teachers support the child to meet.
-The support may take the form of an intervention, additional adult support, access to assistive technology or some change to their environment.
+These targets may focus on academic or SEMH or be a selection of both.
+The support given may take the form of an intervention, additional adult support, access to assistive technology or some change to their learning environment.
 The reasonable adjustments or support is individual to the child in order to help them to meet their targets.
 Termly meetings are arranged by the class teacher to discuss progress with parents.
+The child's successes are also celebrated via our online platform 'Tapestry' where parents get to see 'in the moment' evidence of progress being made.